kaiyan910/Pirate/README.md

 }
 ```

-2. config your sub-module gradle file by adding:
+2. config your sub-module gradle file by adding, you can ignore this step if you only have one module:
 ```groovy

 // Java